dgerod/dgerod.github.io/_posts/2012-10-08-control-delta-2-of-cardboard.md

     allowfullscreen>
 </iframe>

-There is a playlist with all videos [here](https://youtube.com/playlist?list=PL7EE27202FC7AC46D).
+There is a playlist with all videos in [my channel](https://youtube.com/playlist?list=PL7EE27202FC7AC46D), and the CAD files of robot are stored [here](https://github.com/dgerod/my_CADs/tree/master/delta-2_robot).